-Recognising the people, places and activities that showcase what an important role recycling plays in contributing to an environmentally stable planet and a greener future which will benefit all, the theme of Global Recycling Day 2021 is #RecyclingHeroes.
-Highlighting the great and the good of the recycling industry, these are the shining lights of sustainability, educating people how they can do their part to live a more sustainable and environmentally friendly life.
+Recognising the people, places, and activities that showcase what an important role recycling plays in contributing to an environmentally stable planet and a greener future that will benefit all, the theme of Global Recycling Day 2022 is ‘recycling fraternity’, celebrating those who have been on the frontline to collect waste and recycle in recent years.

 WATCH THE VIDEO: Recycling with Ecyclex

 Ecyclex has operations across the country.
 Find out more at www.ecyclex.com